 Sustainable Dendê Oil

 Sustainable dendê oil is made from the fruit of the palm tree.
 Native to Africa, the oil extracted from the fruit features prominently in Brazilian cuisine.
 It arrived in the America’s at the beginning of the slave trade and is incorporated in the cuisine of the Brazilian coast and state of Bahia.
-Moqueca is a stew made of fish and sea food and it’s deep orangey-yellow colour derives from the few drops of dendê oil added.
+Moqueca is a stew made of fish and sea food and it’s deep orange-yellow colour derives from the few drops of dendê oil added.
 Dendê has a similar effect to adding saffron threads, but with a hint of sweetness.

 Brazilian Recipe Books